djvill/APLS/doc/how-to-use/browse-participants.md

 permalink: /doc/browse-participants
 parent: How to use APLS
 nav_order: 40
-last_modified_date: 2025-05-27T13:05:21-04:00
+last_modified_date: 2025-05-27T16:16:14-04:00
 ---

 # {{ page.title }}
 {:.no_toc}

-The primary way to browse participants in APLS is via the _participants_ page: <https://apls.pitt.edu/labbcat/participants>.
+The primary way to browse participants in APLS is via the <span class="apls-page">Participants</span> page: <https://apls.pitt.edu/labbcat/participants>.

-The _participants_ page lets you view, filter, and export information about the participants in APLS.
+The <span class="apls-page">Participants</span> page lets you view, filter, and export information about the participants in APLS.
-On this documentation page, we cover the functionality and layout of the _participants_ page.
+On this documentation page, we cover the functionality and layout of the <span class="apls-page">Participants</span> page.

 {% include page_toc.html collapsible=true %}

-## What you can do on the _participants_ page
+## What you can do on the <span class="apls-page">Participants</span> page

-The _participants_ page allows you to...
+The <span class="apls-page">Participants</span> page allows you to...
 - [View demographic information](#participant-list) for participants.
 - [Filter participants](#filtering-participants) according to certain criteria.
 - [Export participant data](#exporting-and-searching-participant-data) in a variety of formats.